Black bat flower, Tacca chantrieri

-By black, of course, I mean more of a deep purple or bluish-black.
-These days, you can find these hues in foliage as well as flowers.
-I use drifts of dark-hued plants of the same variety for impact and continuity in the garden, repeating the groupings to lead the eye through the space.
-Black plants give elegance to my compositions, providing a restful spot amidst all the color and textures of the garden.
+Or course, by black I mean more of a deep purple or bluish-black since growers have yet to cultivate a pure black flower.
+These days, you can find dark hues in foliage as well as flowers.
+Depending on the garden size, I’ll create drifts of same variety dark-leaved or flowered plants for impact, using repeated groupings to draw the eye.
+Black plants bring sophistication to every composition, while providing a restful spot amidst all the other textures and colors.

-Here are ten of my favorite plants with almost-black flowers and purply-black foliage.
+Here are ten of my favorite plants with almost-black flowers and/or purple-black foliage.

 Hellebore ‘Onyx Odyssey’

-When it comes to flowers, black sets off the brilliance of other surrounding colors, in particular, green foliage.
-In late winter, one of the first almost black flowers to emerge in my garden is the lovely ‘Onyx Odyssey’, part of the Winter Jewels collection.
-The almost black petals with bright yellow centers are sheer drama silhouetted against their dark green leaves.
+When it comes to flowers, one of my favorites is ‘Onyx Odyssey’.
+Part of the Winter Jewels collection, It blooms in late winter and is one of the first dark-hued flowers to emerge in my garden.
+The almost black petals with bright yellow centers are sheer drama silhouetted against the dark green leaves.

 Hellebore ‘Onyx Odyssey’